 Matt has published and presented nationally on a variety of subjects including finance, employee satisfaction and retention, departmental communications, strategy, IV preparation, and FDA issued Risk Evaluation and Mitigation Strategies.
 He received a doctor of pharmacy degree from Duquesne University, an MBA from Robert Morris University, completed Six Sigma Green Belt Training from Motorola University, was awarded the Jewish Health Care Foundation’s Perfecting Patient Care Grant and is a graduate of the Pharmacy Leadership Institute at Boston University.

 Chelsea received her PharmD from the University of the Sciences, Philadelphia College of Pharmacy.
-She then completed a Pharmacy Practice Residency at Lancaster General Health.
-After her residency, Chelsea joined the organization as an ambulatory pharmacist clinician.
+She completed a pharmacy practice residency at Penn Medicine Lancaster General Health.
+After her residency, Dr. Cunningham joined the organization as an ambulatory pharmacist clinician and is a board-certified ambulatory care pharmacist (BCACP).
 She primarily practices at the Crooked Oak Pharmacy Services Anticoagulation Clinic.
 In addition, she coordinates the Medication Therapy Management/Gaps in Care programs.

-Preceptor for the primary care, endocrinology, and population health learning experiences
+Preceptor for the primary care and endocrinology learning experiences

 Erin gradated with her PharmD from the University of Maryland and completed a pharmacy residency at Lancaster General Health.
 Prior to obtaining her PharmD, she received her BA in Biology from Hood College and her PhD from Johns Hopkins University in the department of biology, cell, molecular, developmental biology and biophysics in which she focused on the development of small molecular inhibitors for HIV.